 HOW TO START DOING MORE PULLUPS… FAST!

 I don’t care how many pullups you are doing (or not doing) right now.
-I’m going to show you how to increase your pullups and start banging out 20 or more in one set!
+I’m going to show you how to increase the functional strength in your upper body muscles to start banging out 20 or more in one set!

 No…